 A dog who has really pushed his or her luck might well throw up not long after eating, which can be harshly humiliating and unenjoyable for your dog indeed.

-In these sorts of cases, it’s best to tell your dog not to repeat this behaviour, although their own stomach ache might well do all the talking for you – your pet is unlikely to want to repeat this kind of feeling.
+In these sorts of cases, it’s best to tell your dog not to repeat this behavior, although their stomach ache might well do all the talking for you – your pet is unlikely to want to repeat this kind of feeling.

 If this experience puts your dog off garbanzo beans, you might have to get a little more crafty in keeping them as a part of your dog’s diet.

-Try mashing the into meals or otherwise smuggling them into treats in portions you set personally, to help your dog get the benefits of these surprisingly powerful legumes.
+Try mashing them into meals or otherwise smuggling them into treats in portions you set personally, to help your dog get the benefits of these surprisingly powerful legumes.

-Legumes, garbanzo beans, chickpeas – whatever you prefer to call them, these little treats are packed full of vitamins, minerals, fibre to keep your dog regular and a neutral enough flavour to be added to their meals without too much fuss.
+Legumes, garbanzo beans, chickpeas – whatever you prefer to call them, these little treats are packed full of vitamins, minerals, fiber to keep your dog regular and a neutral enough flavor to be added to their meals without too much fuss.